 An important first step in any fixer-upper involves fast-forwarding to the last step: how the renovation will affect your home’s value, aka its return on investment (or ROI).

 The industry guideline on home renovations holds that your remodel should cost between 5 percent and 15 percent of the home’s current value.
 The rationale?
 Spending less than 5 percent could adversely affect the home’s value, while money spent over the 15 percent limit won’t return at resale.

-For estimated market returns by region for your specific reno, check out the National Association of Realtors' annual Remodeling Cost vs. Value Report.
-A local Realtor can also provide a community comp (or comparable) for how your reno might affect your home's market value.
+For estimated market returns by region for your specific renovation, check out the National Association of Realtors’ annual Remodeling Cost vs. Value Report.
+A local Realtor can also provide a community comp (or comparable) for how your renovation might affect your home’s market value.